stephendickens1/ruby-foundations/chapter1/06_conditionals.md

 In programming, as in life, we need the ability to make decisions based on data.

+## Learning Objectives

+In this section, you'll learn

+- How to let your program make decisions, using _if statements_

 ## Part One: If / Else

 A really common way to implement this in Ruby is to use an `if` statement.
 Here's an if statement is to decide which of two Strings is returned.